FontysRobotArm/robotarm/Docs/Project Research Notes Dimitar.md

     - Using C# CRI interface provided by CPR (manufacturers of the robot arm)
     - Using the C# CRI interface in combination with the Digital twin to simulate the commands
     - Possibly use Monarco as a bridge between the robot and the Beckhoff PLC

+## TwinCAT 3 Solved problems

+- Do not know how to use CAN without CANopen
+    - <strong> Soltution: Add a box to the EL6751 module for CAN interface </strong>

+- Cannot find variables to link to outputs/inputs
+    - <strong>Solution: (Re)build solution</strong>